21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 boston terrier

-He can be too dependent and is very sensitive to the mood of his owner.
+He can be clingy and is very attuned to his owner’s moods, sometimes uncomfortably so.

 The Boston Terrier can live perfectly in an apartment since he is usually not very active.
-But it is important that he has his daily walks, but not in excess.
-He needs at least 30 minutes a day.
-But if he looks restless or more active than normal, he may need more.
+Aim for at least 30 minutes of daily walking.
+If he seems restless or more wound up than normal, he needs more.

 8. Chihuahua